Q&A: What's next for Seattle protesters' 'autonomous zone'?

 She says police want to ensure they’re responding to community concerns, keeping people safe and making their response “proportionate to what we’re addressing."

 On the first weekend of protests in late May, there was widespread destruction downtown as people smashed storefront windows and stole merchandise.
-Last weekend, police were criticized after they used tear gas and flash bangs to disperse crowds on Capitol Hill that they said had become unruly, soon after pledging to temporarily stop using a type of tear gas.
+Last weekend, police used tear gas to disperse crowds on Capitol Hill that they said had become unruly, soon after pledging to temporarily stop using a type of tear gas.

 Some City Council members and other elected officials say authorities overreacted, and both Durkan and Best have faced calls to resign.

-The mayor said she doesn't want a repeat of last weekend's violence.
+The new court ruling added to the criticism, saying a Black Lives Matter group that sued this week made a strong case that the indiscriminate use of force during largely peaceful protests is unconstitutional.
+The federal judge said weapons like tear gas and pepper spray fail to target “any single agitator or criminal" and are especially problematic during the coronavirus pandemic.

-“The chief, together with residents, neighborhood, community and a number of city departments are looking at how we address a whole range of things on Capitol Hill,” Durkan said, adding there was no set date for specific action by police or the city.
+The mayor said she doesn't want a repeat of last weekend's violence and tweeted that she visited the Capital Hill area Friday to speak with organizers about moving forward.

 Associated Press photographer Ted Warren contributed to this report.